infinum/android_connectionbuddy/Readme.md

 which can be used as a base presenter for registering to connectivity change events.
 A more detailed example can be found [here](https://github.com/zplesac/android_connectionbuddy/blob/master/sampleapp/src/main/java/com/zplesac/connectionbuddy/sampleapp/activities/MVPActivity.java).

+## Backward compatibility

+As of version 1.2.0, ConnectionBuddy can be used with your apps on devices all the way back to Android 2.3 (API 10).
+It should also work on devices with API 8-9, but that's not tested.

 ## Changelog

 Changelog is available [here.](https://github.com/zplesac/android_connectionbuddy/blob/master/CHANGELOG.md)